//not the thank-you page My Child Was Bitten By A Dog: What Should I Do? - Detroit Injury Lawyer

 • Disfigurement

-In addition, the most common area for an animal to bite a child is in the facial region.
+The facial region is the most common area for an animal to bite a child.
 When this happens, the child may require plastic surgery or other forms of treatment.
-No matter what injuries resulted from the attack parents should call an experienced attorney to discuss their case.
-Compensation may be available not only for your child’s pain and suffering but also payment for the treatment or medical attention required to help heal your child’s injuries.
+No matter what injuries resulted from the attack, call an experienced attorney to discuss your case.

 Archives